arunmano121/DDQT/docs/getting_started.rst

     features = normalize_features(features, t_stamps)

-Outlier analysis is perfomed using two methods - Mahalanobis distance and Outlier Forest.
+Outlier analysis is perfomed using two methods - Mahalanobis distance and Isolation Forest.
 If PCA is desired to reduce input dimensionality, set `pca_var` to the `Desired Variance` level.
 For example, if `pca_var` is set to 0.9, then it is implied that 90% variance is desired.
 Accordingly, PCA will choose the number of dimensions that are needed to achieve this.
 The